 Jump to the LinkedIn and Twitter pages of key executives.

-Continue with third-party review sites such as TrustRadius, G2 Crowd, Glass Door, and Quora.
+Continue with third-party review sites such as TrustRadius, G2, Glass Door, and Quora.
 Also compare web (Alexa, SimilarWeb) and social media activity (Owler) of the company vs. its top competitors.

 If a US public company, obtain their 10-K, 10-Q, Annual Report, Proxy, and 8-Ks.
 Also, review all material on their investor page and look for Fair Disclosure Earnings Transcripts (Seeking Alpha, NASDAQ), investor presentations, financial models, etc.

 If a US or global public, analyst reports are often available subject to a one week embargo.
 Vendors with analyst reports include D&B Hoovers, Factiva, Zacks, FactSet, Capital IQ, and Investext.
 Reports with fewer than five pages tend to only look at the stock, and provide little in the way of detail.
 Particularly good are the Initiating Coverage reports as they often entail an overview of the business.